ibm-mas/ansible-devops/ibm/mas_devops/roles/cos/README.md

 - Environment Variable: `MAS_CONFIG_DIR`
 - Default Value: None

+### mas_config_scope
+Supported values are system, ws, app, or wsapp, this is only used when both mas_config_dir and mas_instance_id are set.

+- Optional
+- Environment Variable: MAS_CONFIG_SCOPE
+- Default: system

+### use_hmac
+Supported values are true and false, this is used when ibm cloud-cos to be setup with hmac encrypted credentials.

+- Environment Variable: USE_HMAC
+- Default: false

 ### cluster ingres tls secret name
 Specify the name of the cluster's ingres tls secret which contains the default router certificate.